 Have you ever wondered why certain things occur in your life despite your best efforts?
-I’ve asked this question many times and recently I’ve begun to view adversity not as a setback but a redirection towards something better.
+I’ve asked this question many times and recently I’ve begun to view adversity not as a setback but a redirection towards something better

 When things don’t go as planned in our lives it’s natural to wonder why and what we could’ve done to create a different outcome.
 Like many recent graduates, I’ve had difficulty obtaining a job in my field after college.
-This has not only been disappointing, it has left me questioning myself at times.
+This has not only been disappointing, but it has also left me questioning myself at times.